AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

                  seed=42)
 ```

-DeepWalk model is now trained, so we can use the embeddings for classification.
-We can quickly sense check the model by looking at the nearest neighbours in the embeddings space of some of the facebook pages.
+DeepWalk model is trained, so we can use the embeddings for classification.
+We can quickly sense check the model by looking at the nearest neighbours in the embeddings space of some of the Facebook's pages.
 For example, let's check the most similar nodes to the Facebook page of American Express (ID 22196) and the BBC's show Apprentice (ID 451)

 ```python
 similar_to = '22196'